atangeman/SDEP-GIS/README.md

 Edits published to the REST data service are also viewable by an out-of-the-box ArcGIS Online webmap.
 Individuals and professionals that staff regional emergency operations centers (EOCs) can edit and monitor data in real time.
 This allows for direct, real-time viewing of the data by planners and emergency officials to document and catalog areas affected by the disaster.

-## Development Plan (High-Level)
+## Development Credits

 **Server & Data Feed**

-The data feed (REST Service) will be set up on the development Amazon EC2 instance with ArcGIS Server 10.3 installed.
-A Feature Service will be published on the ArcGIS for Server instance for data collection and editing by the public.
-Data edits will be stored in a SQL*Express database with a small ArcGIS Spatial Database Engine (SDE) installed and configured.
-All additional basemaps used by the app will rely on the San Diego County Emergency Data Feed (http://goo.gl/JWGk03), ArcGIS Online Live Feed (http://goo.gl/tl4GRs) and additional feeds (FEMA, NOAA) as needed.
+The data feed (REST Service) was set up using an Amazon EC2 instance.
+Feature services were published on ArcGIS Online.
+Additional basemaps used by the app relied on San Diego County Emergency Data Feed (http://goo.gl/JWGk03), ArcGIS Online Live Feed (http://goo.gl/tl4GRs).

 **Mobile / Web App**

-The mobile app will be developed using a mix of ArcGIS for JavaScript API, BootStrap, and JQuery Mobile.
-The development environment will be a temporary Amazon EC2 instance and hosted via IIS with a temporary URL designation.
-The code will be stored in a collaborative GitHub workspace which will push changes to the development environment prior to the demo.
+The mobile app was a modified fork of ESRI's Citizen Service Request app: https://github.com/Esri/citizen-service-request.
+The modifications to this app can be observed by running a comparison using any number of git/subversion templates.
+One major modification included coding a custom photo submission widget to restrict submissions to live camera feeds.

 **EOC ArcGIS Online App**

-The emergency operations center (EOC) data viewer application will be hosted on a temporary ArcGIS Online account set up and configured in advance of the demo.
-The AGOL web map will connect to the REST endpoint layer and display the data during the demo for informative purposes.
-Symbology, data display, and custom tools will be included as needed.
+The emergency operations center (EOC) data viewer application was created and hosted on a temporary ArcGIS Online account set up and configured in advance of the demo.
+The web app was built using ESRI's WebAppBuilder to add enhanced functionality.